Sign up for updates

 Significant declines and advances in expression

-We identify countries that have seen significant changes (declines/advances) in their score based on movement outside the upper and lower bounds over the specified period (i.e. where the two intervals do not overlap, or where the prior-year observation falls outside the confidence interval for the current year).
+We identify countries that have seen significant changes (declines/advances) in their score based on movement outside the upper and lower bounds over the specified period (i.e. where the 2 intervals do not overlap, or where the prior-year observation falls outside the confidence interval for the current year).

 Note that the changes in scores that we examine to identify statistically significant declines and rises in expression are calculated from the original scale values (point estimates vs. reported rounded integers).

-Key periods analyzed
+Key periods analysed

-We explore Global Expression Score changes over time across 3 time periods: the last year (2021–2022), the last 5 years (2017–2022), and the last 10 years (2012–2022).
+We explore Global Expression Score changes over time across 3 time periods: the last year (2022–2023), the last 5 years (2018–2023), and the last 10 years (2013–2023).

 For each timeframe, we identify countries that have shown meaningful improvement or deterioration, defined by a statistically significant score change over the period.